About ATSO

 At Ask The Stubborn Optimist (ATSO), we are dedicated to giving you the very best in mental health and wellness.
 So the focus of our blog is on different ways to cope, normalizing asking for help, understanding and accepting your mental illnesses, and mental health lifestyle tips and tricks.

-ATSO is an early-stage, BIPOC female-founded startup focused on facilitating access to mental health resources, breaking the stigma surrounding mental health, and supporting the mental health community and their loved ones any way we can.
+ATSO is a BIPOC female-founded startup focused on facilitating access to mental health resources, breaking the stigma surrounding mental health, and supporting the mental health community and their loved ones in any way we can.

 In conclusion, ATSO is a source of inspiration, motivation, love, support, understanding, encouragement, and hope for anyone who needs it.
 If there is anything else you would like to see added to the ATSO site, let us know!

-So, have a question about mental health?
-Want to know more about ATSO and me?
-Please ask away, I am here for you!
+Have a question about mental health?
+Please ask away, we are here for you!

 Frequently Asked Questions (FAQ’s)